linuxdojo/catalogbot/README.md

 * `DISCOURSE_CATEGORY` is the Category under which new Discourse forum topics are auto-created for CatalogIt Entries (this Category will be auto-created if it doesn't exist)
 * `INT_BASE_URL` is the HTTP URL that resolves to the host and port on which this integration is running, eg `http://my.server` or `http://my.server:8080`.
 Note that if you use a port other that 80, then you must specify the same port in the left most integer value of the `-p`, option, eg `-p 8080:80`

-In CatalogIt, create Weblinks for your Entries with name `Discuss this item on our forum`, and value `INT_BASE_URL/UUID` where `UUID` is a randomly generated version 4 UUID (you can generaete these [here](https://www.uuidgenerator.net/), or from within in a spreadsheet app, etc).
+In CatalogIt, create Weblinks for your Entries with name `Discuss this item on our forum`, and value `INT_BASE_URL/UUID` where `UUID` is a randomly generated version 4 UUID (you can generate these [here](https://www.uuidgenerator.net/), or from within in a spreadsheet app, etc).

 ### User Experience